One website coming up!

 What’s the Luckiest Menswear Look at the Oscars?

-To answer that question, OTAA pored over dozens of best-dressed lists, fashion magazines, news outlets, professional photographs, and social media posts to analyse the Oscars outfits of the 29 most recent winners: 14 Best Actors and 15 Best Supporting Actors.
+We pored over dozens of best-dressed lists, fashion magazines, news outlets, professional photographs, and social media posts to analyse the Oscars outfits of the 31 most recent winners: 15 Best Actors and 16 Best Supporting Actors.
 (Anthony Hopkins, who won Best Actor for his role in The Father, didn’t attend the 93rd Academy Awards ceremony.)

 Remember, we looked at the winners only, not the nominees, to get a handle on what it takes to dress like a true Hollywood legend.
-Also, we counted Christoph Waltz and Mahershala Ali twice since each actor has two Best Supporting Actor awards — twice the Little Gold Men and twice the number of red-carpet looks.
+Also, we counted Christoph Waltz and Mahershala Ali twice, as each actor has won two Best Supporting Actor awards since 2009 — that’s twice the Little Gold Men and twice the number of red carpet looks.

 Summary